Team5-S20-Cohort/Project_5_My_first_Data_Lake/README.md

 * - Streaming Data
 * This project is concerned with ingesting batch data from source by using python scripts and preparing it is such a way that would be easy to extract and display information on a data analytics tool such as Tableau or Microsoft PowerBi.

+* The project is a typical ETL procedure
 ### lastest design ![Architecture](/pylab.jpg)
 ![Architecture](/datalake.png)